Literacy Education B-12 MSEd

 Educators are prepared with the skills to help students become engaged learners that develop into well-rounded students.
 The program is designed to equip teachers with the expertise to teach all learners in a variety of settings and provide individualized literacy instruction for the full range of students.
-We offer NYSED certification for grades B-6.
+We offer NYSED certification for grades B-6 or 5-12.

 As a student in this program, you learn how to create meaningful, culturally relevant literacy experiences for all learners.
 This program provides opportunities to tutor in urban, suburban, and rural schools, allowing you to develop proficiency in planning, assessment, and diagnosis.
 Learn to engage readers and acknowledge the needs of resistance readers and writers.

 - LIT 500 - Critical Literacy and Pedagogy, credit: 3

 - LIT 501 - Foundations of Literacy: Birth to Adolescence, credit: 3

 - LIT 504 - Literature, Art, & Media: Childhood, credit: 3